-The next chapter in the SCALABLE Networks Cyber Resilience series continues the important discussion around protecting networks and network systems against cyber attacks.
+The next chapter in the SCALABLE Network Technologies’ Cyber Resilience series continues the important discussion around protecting networks and network systems against cyber attacks.
 This chapter will explore how network simulation can assist with cyber resilience.
 To read the blog in full visit the SCALABLE website.

 Assessing Cyber Resilience Using Network Simulation